Paget's disease of the breast

 Your doctor or breast care nurse will give you more information about the hormonal therapy you'll be having and any possible side effects it may have.

 You will have the chemotherapy drugs given by injection into a vein (intravenously) or as tablets.
 Chemotherapy into the vein is given as a session of treatment, usually over a few hours.
-This is followed by a rest period of a few weeks, which allows your body to recover from any side effects of the treatment.
+This is followed by a rest period of a few weeks, so your body can recover from any side effects of the treatment.

-Side effects of chemotherapy can often be well controlled by medicines and usually improve when treatment is over.
-Some of the side effects the drugs may cause are increased risk of infection, tiredness, feeling sick (nausea) and hair loss.
+Side effects of chemotherapy can often be well controlled by medicines.
+They usually improve when treatment is over.
+Side effects the drugs may cause include increased risk of infection, tiredness (fatigue), feeling sick (nausea) and hair loss.

 Always let your doctor or nurse know about any side effects you have.
-There are usually ways in which they can be controlled or improved.
+They can usually suggest ways to control or improve them.

 Herceptin is usually given once every three weeks for a year.
 You may have it with chemotherapy or after chemotherapy has finished.
 It’s given as a drip (infusion) into a vein in your hand or arm.
 Side effects can include flu-like symptoms, diarrhoea and headaches, but these tend to be mild.

-You may be invited to take part in a clinical trial.
-Your doctor must discuss the treatment with you so that you have a full understanding of the trial and what it involves.
-You may decide not to take part, or to withdraw from a trial at any stage.
-You'll then receive the best standard treatment available.
+If you decide to take part in a trial, your doctor will discuss the treatment with you so that you have a full understanding of the trial and what it means to take part.
+You may decide not to take part or to withdraw from a trial at any stage.
+You will then receive the best standard treatment available.

-You may find it helpful to talk things over with your doctor or nurse, or with one of our .
+You may find it helpful to talk things over with your doctor or nurse, or with one of our cancer support specialists.
 Family members and close friends can also offer support.